aumkarpraja/CPS305A2/README.md

        There is no path possible from position i to position i+x if either of these 2 conditions hold:

+       position i+x is beyond the start of V.

+       position i+x is already on the path.

        There is no path possible from position i to position i-x if either of these 2 conditions hold:

        position i-x is beyond the start of V.